How To Feed A Loon

 • Cook on LOW for 8 hours or on HIGH for 3 to 4 hours.

-• Just before serving, in a small bowl, mix the cornstarch together with 4 tbsp of cool tap water.
+• Just before serving, in a small bowl, mix the cornstarch together with 4 tablespoon of cool tap water.
 Stir the cornstarch slurry into the stew and continue stirring until slightly thickened.
 This only takes a minute or two.
 The stew is now ready to serve.

 Notes